 - 1. Studies and disseminates information about business communication practices in corporations and other organizations. - 2.
-Gathers from businesses and disseminates to teachers practical business communication materials for the classroom. - 3.
-Works to increase interaction between business communication teachers and practitioners.
+Gathers from businesses and disseminates to ABC members practical business communication materials for the classroom as well as relative data for research. - 3.
+Works to increase interaction between business communication instructors, researchers, and practitioners.